endymion/eu-cookie-notice-geolocator-service/README.md

-# EU Cookie Notice Geolocator service
+# EU cookie notice geolocator service

 If you need to displa a cookie notice only to visitors to your web site from the European Union, then you could do the per-user location test on the server side or the client side.
 Doing it from the client side is a good idea to shift the load outward from your servers to your visitors' web browsers.